Elliott Kastner: Later years

 In the late 1990s he bought Roger Corman's Concorde New Horizons for $100 million.

+Kastner had a financial interest in A Chorus of Disapproval directed by Michael Winner.

 Kastner's career was marked by a number of lawsuits, including with Mickey Rourke and David McClintick, and over the film Frank and Jesse.

+Kastner was sued by Marlon Brando over a proposed musical film version of Treasure Island.

 Family

 He was married and divorced twice.
 In 1960 he first married actor Carolyn Hughes.
 He was the second husband of the interior designer Tessa Kennedy (m 1971), with whom he had two children, a son, Dillon and a daughter, Milica.
 He had been introduced to Kennedy by Warren Beatty.

 "The marriage worked very well", says Kennedy.
 "For eight years we'd only spend three or four days a month together.
 It wouldn't have lasted more than a year if we'd been together because we're very different and volatile."
 Kennedy and Kastner separated in 1995.

 He was also a stepfather to Kennedy's three sons from a previous marriage: film producer Cassian Elwes, artist Damian Elwes and actor Cary Elwes.